liamhv31/Projects/Phishing Investigations/The-Greenholt-Phish.md

 ### Question 12 - What is the actual file extension of the attachment?
 As the question implies, the actual file extension is not **CAB**, which is an archive-file format for Microsoft Windows.
 You can see the actual file extension type in the VirusTotal search.
 Look either at the file tags in the scan overview or in the **Basic properties** section of the **Details** tab.

 You should seldom trust the filename or extension type you see from the email client, file explorer, or command line.
-These things are cosmetic and can easily by manipulated.
+These things are cosmetic and can easily be manipulated.
 The bytes don't lie though :).
 When in doubt, **check the bytes**!

 <img width="957" height="476" alt="image" src="https://github.com/user-attachments/assets/25201c5e-b1f4-4cbe-9d88-676de6e2b38a" />